paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...and then the implementation.
+...and then here is the implementation.
 Similar to the Python code, this function...

 ---